-Your DIY pet first aid kit should also include certain medications.
+Your pet first aid kit should also include certain medications.
 These should only be administered if you’re instructed to do so by a veterinarian or poison control center.

 - Hydrogen peroxide (3% solution) – to inducing vomiting, as instructed by a professional

-- Diphenhydramine – for allergic reactions, if directed by a vet
+- Diphenhydramine (Benadryl®) – for allergic reactions, if directed by a vet

 Other Useful Items

 It’s difficult to anticipate all the things your pet can get into while you’re out and about.
 Having the following items in your pet first aid kit can be helpful in a variety of situations:

 - Basket muzzle – basket muzzles allow dogs to pant

 - Disposable syringe – to administering liquid medicine or small amounts of water

 - Digital thermometer – know your dog’s normal temperature for comparison

 - Emergency blanket